 Hill gets excited when it comes to the problem-solving and contingency planning aspect of her career.
 She naturally thinks of alternative execution methods and back-up plans for everything, so being able to do it as her day job gives her great joy.

-As for improvements in the business continuity profession, she would like to see all personnel in an organization have a role in supporting BC, and not just the critical staff who control or execute major processes; to emphasize educating general employee populations about what BC really is, what it means for their organization, and how it underscores their job security.
+As for improvements in the business continuity profession, she would like to see all personnel in an organization have a role in supporting BC, and not just the control or execute major processes; to emphasize educating general employee populations about what BC really is, what it means for their organization, and how it underscores their job security.
 “I think this could help generate even more buy-in.”

 “Business continuity professionals keep institutions, businesses, and communities up and running in the face of a rapidly-changing world,” says Hill.